leanrob/teaching-react-interactive/README.md

 ### Testing

-Testing in both React and Redux should have a runthrough.
+Testing in both React and Redux should have a run-through.
 - Redux testing may prove to be easier to explain in the sample project that React testing.
 - Both should be explored at some level